The Minimization of Random Hypergraphs: Introduction

 There is also a connection to the profiling of relational databases.
-Data scientist regularly need to compile and output a comprehensive list of so-called metadata, like unique column combinations (UCC), functional dependencies (FD), or, more general, denial constraints, cp.~\cite{Abe:j:15}.
-These multi-column dependencies can all be described as the minimal hitting sets of certain hypergraphs created from comparing pairs of rows in the database and recording the sets of attributes in which they differ~\cite{Froese16DistinctVectors,Blaesius2019Efficiently,Bleifuss17DenialConstraints}.
+Data scientists regularly need to compile and output a comprehensive list of metadata, like unique column combinations, functional dependencies, or, most general, denial constraints.
+These multi-column dependencies can all be described as the minimal hitting sets of certain hypergraphs created from comparing pairs of rows in the database and recording the sets of attributes in which they differ.
 Computing these difference sets one by one generates an incoming stream of seemingly random subsets.
-Filtering the inclusion-wise minimal ones from this stream does not affect the solution, but reduces the number of sets to store and the complexity of the resulting hitting set instance.
+Filtering the inclusion-wise minimal ones from the stream does not affect the solution, but can greatly reduce the number of sets and the complexity of the resulting hitting set instance.
 Minimizing the input is therefore a standard preprocessing technique in data profiling.
-It has been observed in practice that the minimal sets make up only a small fraction of the whole input~\cite{Papenbrock15SevenAlgorithms}.
-Usually there are fewer minimal difference sets than rows in the database, let alone pairs thereof~\cite{Blaesius2019Efficiently}.
-The upper bounds given in the Theorems~\ref{thm:properties_Bnpk} and \ref{thm:maximum_Bnpk} provide a way to explain this phenomenon.
-They show that only a few edges can be expected to be minimal, their number is even independent from the input size provided that the number of rows is large enough.
-The respective lower bounds can further be seen as the smallest amount of data any dependency enumeration algorithm needs to hold in memory.
+In real-world databases, there are often fewer minimal difference sets than rows in the database, let alone pairs thereof.
+Therefore, the space needed to store the sets usually makes up only a small fraction of the original input size.
+The upper bounds given in Theorems~\ref{thm:properties_Bnpk} provide a theoretical explanation for this observation.
+We show that only a few difference sets can be expected to be minimal and their number even shrinks as the database grows larger.
+Conversely, the difference sets and the corresponding multi-column dependencies are mutually dual, which allows to recover the minimized input from the the collection of all solutions.
+In this sense, the matching lower bounds in Theorems~\ref{thm:properties_Bnpk} can be seen as the smallest amount of data any enumeration algorithm needs to process in order to correctly cover all dependencies.

 \subparagraph*{Related Work.}